 - Start with proactive Learning Teams (not after an event)

-- Get the people and business accustomed with the process, and then you can start to utilise it after events
+- Get the people and business accustomed to the process, and then you can start to utilise it after events

 - Listen without judgement, and emphasise it is a no-blame conversation